 “ If you’d listen to me more, I’d listen to you.”

-To give a sincere apology people need to recognise their own behaviour, narcissist lack in cognitive reflection, so once they’ve made their minds up on something they’re right and if you question this a narcissist takes this as criticism as to them you’re questioning their entitlement to do as they please.
+To give a sincere apology, people need to recognise their own behaviour, narcissist lack in cognitive reflection, so once they’ve made their minds up on something, they’re right.
+If you question this, a narcissist takes this as criticism as to them you’re questioning their entitlement to do as they please.

 To give a sincere apology, people need to be responsible for their own actions.
 A narcissist is arrogant.
 They are unpleasantly proud of who they are.
 They don’t recognise their own mistakes or weaknesses for what they are, only to pass the blame that someone else made them.
 They regularly break agreements once their need has been met, blaming the other person for why the narcissist broke the agreement.

-To give a sincere apology, people need to be remorseful, narcissist lack in the ability to empathise with others, they are oblivious to how their actions hurt others, only how others reactions affect the narcissist.
-They refuse to admit fault, as any pain, someone is in, to a narcissist will have been the other persons fault often why they say ”you made me.” or ”if you hadn’t I wouldn’t.” those without the disorder often over analyse everything they did and take responsibility for things they didn’t even do.
+To give a sincere apology, people need to be remorseful.
+Narcissist lack in the ability to empathise with others.
+They are oblivious to how their actions hurt others, only how others reactions affect the narcissist.
+They refuse to admit fault, like any pain someone is in, to a narcissist will have been the other persons fault often why they say ”you made me.” or ”if you hadn’t, I wouldn’t.” those without the disorder often over analyse everything they did and take responsibility for things they didn’t even do.

 To give a sincere apology, people need to want to repair the damage they caused.
-Narcissist are self-entitled they believe rules don’t apply to them yet hypocritical enough to believe they do to you.
-Narcissists expect special treatment they don’t care for those they hurt, they only care about being in control, so will manipulatively apologise if they can remain in control.
+Narcissists are self-entitled.
+They believe rules don’t apply to them yet hypocritical enough to believe they do to you.
+Narcissists expect special treatment.
+They don’t care for those they hurt.
+They only care about being in control, so they will manipulatively apologise if they can remain in control.
 They lie to exploit others, and one of their many lies can come in the form of a false apology.